 Updated 2/1 with a new cover image (below):The DC promotional folks have come up with a new angle to market April's comics.
-They're calling it "WTF Certified," announcing that all their New 52 issues in that month will "leave readers in a state of shock." official logo debuting on BuzzFeed, the "WTF Certified" month was teased by seven statements from DC.
+They're calling it "WTF Certified," announcing that all their New 52 issues in that month will "leave readers in a state of shock."
+With the official logo debuting on BuzzFeed, the "WTF Certified" month was teased by seven statements from DC.

 • Booster Gold reappears while an entire team disappears